TsvetDimitrov/JS-Softuni-Fundamentals/README.md

 # JS-Softuni-Tasks-Fundamentals
-Here are uploaded solutions of softuni tasks in fundamentals module.
+Here are uploaded solutions of Softuni tasks in JavaScript fundamentals module.

-There are solution code of many tasks with arrays, functions, OOP and others.
+There are solution codes of many tasks with arrays, functions, OOP and others.
 I will upload more tasks in time.